The Good Doctor (American TV series): Development

 In May 2014, CBS Television Studios began development on an American remake of the hit South Korean medical drama Good Doctor with Daniel Dae Kim as producer.
-Kim explained the appeal of adapting the series as "something that can fit into a recognizable world, with a breadth of characters that can be explored in the long run".
-The story of an autistic pediatric surgeon was to be set in Boston and projected to air in August 2015.
-However, CBS did not pick up the project and it moved to Sony Pictures Television, with a put pilot commitment from ABC in October 2016.
-The series was developed by David Shore, who is credited as executive producer alongside Kim, Sebastian Lee, and David Kim.
+Kim explained the appeal of adapting the series as "something that can fit into a recognizable world with a breadth of characters that can be explored in the long run".
+The story of an autistic pediatric surgeon was to be set in Boston, and projected to air in August 2015, but CBS did not pick up the project, and it moved to Sony Pictures Television with a put pilot commitment from ABC in October 2016.
+The series was developed by David Shore who is credited as executive producer alongside Kim, Sebastian Lee and David Kim.
 ABC officially ordered the series to pilot in January 2017.

 On May 11, 2017, ABC ordered to series as a co-production with Sony Pictures Television and ABC Studios, and it was officially picked up for a season of 18 episodes on October 3, 2017.
 On March 7, 2018, ABC renewed the series for a second season.
 On February 5, 2019, during the TCA press tour, ABC renewed the series for a third season which premiered on September 23, 2019.
 On February 10, 2020, ABC renewed the series for a fourth season which premiered on November 2, 2020.
 On August 6, 2020, it was reported that the fourth season opener is set to focus on the COVID-19 pandemic.
 On May 3, 2021, ABC renewed the series for a fifth season which premiered on September 27, 2021.
 On March 30, 2022, ABC renewed the series for a sixth season which premiered on October 3, 2022.
+On May 13, 2022, executive producer Liz Friedman was promoted to co-showrunner alongside Shore for the sixth season.
+On April 19, 2023, ABC renewed the series for a seventh season which premiered on February 20, 2024.
+On January 11, 2024, it was announced that the seventh season will be its final season.